Saint Isidore Cemetery

 Saint Isidore Cemetery is a monumental cemetery in the Spanish capital Madrid.
 Its first courtyard was erected in 1811 and new expansions were added throughout the 19th Century.
-Its central courtyard, called “Patio de la Concepción” (Conception courtyard) boasts a notable group of mausolea.
-This cemetery is the resting place of many famous Spaniards, such as artists, politicians or poets.
+Its central courtyard, called "Patio de la Concepción" (Conception courtyard) boasts a notable group of mausolea.
+This cemetery is the resting place of many famous Spaniards, including artists, politicians and poets.

 History

 The cemetery is located on the upper right side of the Manzanares river, between the Segovia and Toledo bridges.
-Its full name, “Pontifical and Royal Sacramental Arch-confraternity of St Peter, St Andrew, St Isidore and of the Immaculate Conception” reveals its origins: the arch-confraternity resulted from the 1587 merger of the confraternities of the parishes of St Peter the Royal, St Andrew the apostle, the Immaculate Conception and St Isidore the Labourer.
+Its full name, "Pontifical and Royal Sacramental Arch-confraternity of St Peter, St Andrew, St Isidore and of the Immaculate Conception" reveals its origins: the arch-confraternity resulted from the 1587 merger of the confraternities of the parishes of St Peter the Royal, St Andrew the apostle, the Immaculate Conception and St Isidore the Labourer.
 All these fraternities included among their duties the dignified burial of deceased members, for which purpose a request was made to open a cemetery in what was then the outskirts of Madrid, near the hermitage of St Isidore.

 The first burial was performed in 1811.

-Throughout the 19th century, St Isidore became the cemetery of Madrid’s nobility.
+Throughout the 19th century, St Isidore became the cemetery of Madrid's nobility.
 It became the final resting place of choice for aristocrats, bourgeoisie, politicians and artists.
 For this reason its seven courtyards boast a multitude of mausolea of great architectural and artistic quality.
 The architects and artists used all means at their disposal, embellishing their work with sculptural elements and employing highly skilled stonemasons, smiths, enamelers and stained glass craftsmen.
 Among the architects we find many of the great names of the period, such as Ricardo Velázquez Bosco, the Marquis of Cubas, Ortiz de Villajos, Arturo Mélida, Agustín Querol, Segundo de Lema, etc. It was not unusual for architects to find themselves erecting grandiose mausolea in neobyzantine, neo-mudéjar or neo-gothic style for the same clients who had commissioned much less adventurously styled houses in the ever-expanding city.

-St Isidore remains an active cemetery and is considered one of Europe’s most interesting graveyards.
+St Isidore remains an active cemetery and is considered one of Europe's most interesting graveyards.
 An attempt was made to have the cemetery recognized by the Spanish heritage register for listed status as Bien de Interés Cultural (of cultural heritage interest), though to date the relevant application remains under consideration.